-Agricultural and Biological Security
+Biological and Agricultural Security

-National Bio and Agrodefense Facility (NBAF)
+National Bio and Agro-defense Facility (NBAF)

-A significant step in pursuing that mission is the construction of the National Bio and Agrodefense Facility, or NBAF.
-NBAF is the answer to an important national challenge - to ensure public health and the safety and security of our national food supply.
-NBAF will be a $1.25 billion, 580,000 square-foot facility in Manhattan, Kansas, that will provide integrated research, response and diagnostic capabilities to protect animal and public health.
+NBAF is an essential component to the solution of a national challenge to ensure public health and the safety and security of our national food supply.
+NBAF will be a $1.25 billon, 580,000 square-foot facility that in partnership with K-State will provide integrated research, response and diagnostic capabilities to protect animal and public health.

-Kansas State University’s BRI provides state-of-the-art biocontainment infrastructure to allow NBAF research to begin well in advance of NBAF becoming operational.
-Work began in 2014 on the zoonotic foreign animal diseases Rift Valley fever and Japanese encephalitis; it expanded to the nonzoonotic threats classical swine fever and African swine fever in 2015 and 2016, respectively.
+The Biosecurity Research Institute (BRI), has helped jump-start some of the research planned for NBAF.
+Kansas State University’s BRI provides state-of-the-art biocontainment infrastructure to allow NBAF research to begin well in advance of it's official opening day.
+Work began in 2014 on the zoonotic foreign animal diseases, Rift Valley fever and Japanese encephalitis; it expanded to the nonzoonotic threats, classical swine fever and African swine fever in 2015 and 2016, respectively.